Cookies on the SIM Sherpa website

 Their call centres are open from 9am - 9pm every day.
 Or if you prefer they also have an online chat option that’s open at the same time.

-Usually we use Ofcom’s complaints report to get an idea of how well a network are able to resolve their customers’ issues.
-But Lebara aren’t a large enough network to appear in their report, so we have nothing to base this off.
+Usually we use Ofcom’s complaints report to get an idea of how well a network are at resolving their customers’ issues.
+But Lebara aren’t big enough network to appear in their report, so we have nothing to base this off.

 Useful link: Our guide to the best customer service networks